 There are multiple ways to get your sample size, and you might even have a control, a version A, and a version B in play all at once.
 No one way is necessarily preferable, as long your company is equipped to tackle the results.

-Run the Test
+5. Run the Test

-Analyze the Results
+6. Analyze the Results

+7. Keep Going!
 Rinse and Repeat

 You can either choose another variable to help get you closer to your original objective or create another objective and develop a new test from there.
 You should be running A/B tests consistently as part of your general email hygiene.

 A Few More Considerations for A/B Testing Your Email Campaigns

-We would be remiss not to mention that it's important to take confounding variables into account as you prepare to run your test.
+You’ll also want to take confounding variables into account as you prepare to run your test.